 We remember companies by their logos.
 “Can you grab me a coffee from...I can’t recall the name but the cup had a mermaid on it”.

 We stay with a company because of a logo.
-In an electronics store you may see a product you know absolutely nothing about, but if it has an Apple logo on it it’s a safe bet it’ll be a good, so purchase it anyway.
+In an electronics store you may see a product you know absolutely nothing about, but if it has an Apple logo it’s a safe bet, so purchase it anyway.

 People expect a logo.
 It is the first thing they look for on any product or communication as an identifier; business cards, flyers, billboards, apparel, merchandise.
 A logo is a big stamp of credibility.
 To not have a logo is missing out on these golden opportunities to connect with, and maintain, your target audience.
 A logo is an opportunity, not an obligation.